chase1991/EtherHealth/README.md

 # EtherHealth
 This repo is for EtherHealth project in class CIT 597.
-Created by Shi Cheng.
-Collaborator: Bincan Zou, Qiannan Ling.
+Team members: Shi Cheng, Qiannan Ling, Bincan Zou.